What Homeowners Insurance Doesn’t Cover

 Properly maintaining your house and its grounds is one of the most important duties of a good homeowner.
 But if you don’t keep up with maintenance and notice expensive damages, it won’t be possible to file a claim with your home insurer.
 You’ll have to pay for any damages from a lack of maintenance yourself.

-Home coverage also won’t handle the costs to repair appliances that you didn’t maintain or properly install.
+Homeowners insurance also won’t repair appliances that you didn’t maintain or properly install.
 Be sure that you or anybody you hire correctly install all appliances or other things on your house such as your roof and siding.
 Otherwise, not only is your house more at risk of damage, but an adjustor could find out about the bad installation and deny your claim.

 Floods

-One of the major things a standard home policy won’t cover is flood damage.
-You’ll need to get flood insurance separately if you want coverage.
+One of the major things a standard home policy won’t cover is damage caused by flooding.
+You’ll need to get flood coverage separately if you want it.
 You can usually get it by using the National Flood Insurance Program (NFIP).
-Note that some mortgage lenders may require you to buy additional flood coverage if you live in an area that’s prone to floods.
+Note that some mortgage lenders may require you to buy additional protection if you live in an area that’s prone to this disaster.

 Earthquakes or Landslides